The Professor's Guide to Taming Technology

 Leveraging Digital Media, Web 2.0 and More for Learning

 A volume in the series: Innovative Perspectives of Higher Education: Research, Theory and Practice.
-Editor(s): Kathleen P. King, University of South Florida.
+Editor(s): Kathleen P. King, University of Central Florida.

 This book is provided as a guide, encouragement and handbook for faculty to introduce digital media in language you can understand and provide strategies and activities you can quickly assimilate into your teaching.
 We are excited that more people will be able to benefit from the powerful help and guidance contained in this book.
 We are even more exhilarated as we anticipate how each of you will discover applications and new directions we would never anticipate, and look forward.
 We look forward to your innovations as you use the material you discover here.